g4fua-graham/RadioPi/README.md

 RadioPi
 =======

-A place tp store and share Ham-radio related module for the RaspberryPi
+A place to store and share Ham-radio related code modules for the RaspberryPi